LGBTQ rights in New Hampshire: Youth Bans

 In August 2025, New Hampshire Governor Kelly Ayotte signed two controversial bills—House Bill 377 and House Bill 712—that ban most forms of gender-affirming medical care for minors, making New Hampshire the first New England state to enact such restrictions.
 HB 377 prohibits the use of puberty blockers and hormone therapy for individuals under 18 if used to affirm a gender identity different from their sex assigned at birth, while HB 712 restricts chest surgeries for minors except in cases involving injury, disease, or congenital conditions.
 The legislation includes a grandfather clause allowing minors already undergoing treatment as of January 1, 2026, to continue their care, but bars new patients.
 Medical professionals who violate the law may face disciplinary action, and individuals harmed by noncompliance can sue.
 Ayotte defended the bills as a bipartisan effort to "protect children," while LGBTQ+ advocacy groups, American Academy of Pediatrics and American Psychiatric Association condemned the laws as harmful government overreach into personal medical decisions.
 They argued that gender-affirming treatments can be vital to trans teens' mental health, helping them avoid the distress of going through puberty in a body that doesn't match their gender identity.

-Sports
+Sports Bans

 On July 18, 2024, New Hampshire Governor Sununu signed three bills limiting transgender rights.
 The first bill bans trans girls from girls sports in grades 5 to 12.
-From August 19 that year, the ban on transgender athletes playing within biological female sports teams in up to grand 12 schools went into legal effect.
+From August 19 that year, the ban on trans girls playing within female sports teams in up to grade 12 schools went into legal effect, requiring students to provide a birth certificate to qualify for sports on female teams.

 In August 2024, a “temporary court stay” by a judge was granted in New Hampshire - regarding the implemented gendered policy sports legislation, pending “further investigation and other appeals” by courts.